yohanchatelain/fmriprep/docs/workflows.rst

 will contain some innaccuracies including small amounts of MR signal from outside the brain.
-Based on the tissue segmentation of FreeSurfer (located in ``mri/aseg.mgz``) and only when the `Surface Processing`_ step has been executed, FMRIPREP replaces the brain mask with a refined one that derives from the ``aseg.mgz`` file as described in :mod:`fmriprep.workflows.anatomical.init_refine_brainmask_wf`.
+Based on the tissue segmentation of FreeSurfer (located in ``mri/aseg.mgz``) and only when the :ref:`Surface Processing <workflows_surface>` step has been executed, FMRIPREP replaces the brain mask with a refined one that derives from the ``aseg.mgz`` file as described in :mod:`fmriprep.workflows.anatomical.init_refine_brainmask_wf`.